-North Carolina’s 75,000+ jobs in plastic and chemical manufacturing make up the fifth-largest industry workforce in the U.S. And with an industry growth rate 1.5 times the national average since 2010, the state represents a prime location for new investment.
+North Carolina’s 75,000+ jobs in plastics and chemicals manufacturing make up the largest plastics and chemicals manufacturing workforce in the Southeast.
+And with over 2,500 plastic and chemical establishments and an industry concentration of 1.5 times the national average in 2021, the state represents a prime location for new investment.

 501 Mack-Todd Road, Zebulon, NC